openfaas/faas-netes/README.md

 faas-netes
 ===========

-This is a PoC (Proof of Concept) for a FaaS implementation on Kubernetes.
+This is a plugin to enable Kubernetes as a FaaS backend.
+The existing CLI and UI are fully compatible.
+It also opens up the possibility for other plugins to be built for orchestation frameworks such as Nomad and Mesos/Marathon.

 In this README you'll find a technical overview and instructions for testing out FaaS with a Kubernetes back-end.